Pasxsenger/LeetCode-Notes/Greedy.md

 I was just curious if there were any better solutions.
 And I found [sanjaydwk8](https://leetcode.com/sanjaydwk8/)'s [solution](https://leetcode.com/problems/queue-reconstruction-by-height/solutions/3086123/accepted-easy-solution-short-simple-best-method/).
 Even though the performance seemed not as great as mine, this solution is much easier to understand.

 Differently, this one sorted the `people` from the tallest to the smallest.
-The smaller persons are "invisible" for the taller ones, and hence one could first arrange the tallest guys as if there was no one else.
+The smaller persons are "invisible" to the taller ones, and hence one could first arrange the tallest guys as if there was no one else.

-After that, all we need is just to `insert` each people instead of doing intricate comparisons and calculation.
+After that, all we need is just to `insert` each people instead of doing intricate comparisons and calculations.

 ```c++
 class Solution {